 But how are we meant to know all that when nobody really talks about periods?
 When our coaches often don’t ask about our menstrual cycle, or we feel too embarrassed to bring it up?
 I was lucky enough to be coached by someone who was willing to talk about periods and have teammates who celebrated the return of my menstrual cycle with as much gusto as a stellar workout.
 This might sound strange, but that’s only because we’re conditioned to think periods should be private.

 Strava believes that female athletes deserve to be taught about their periods and that young women deserve to grow up in a culture that celebrates menstruation as a sign of health, not a taboo to be brushed under the carpet.
 We need our coaches and our training partners to understand the menstrual cycle and be unafraid to talk about it.
-Just like we’d tell our coach when we’re getting sick, or when the neighbours had a raging row that kept us up all night we should be able to have a conversation about periods.
+Just like we’d tell our coach when we’re getting sick, or when the neighbors had a raging row that kept us up all night, we should be able to have a conversation about periods.

 Talking about periods opens the door to understanding, and tracking your period alongside your training: checking if it’s regular, and monitoring how you feel, can help you maximise your athletic performance and your health.
 Which is why I’m really excited that Strava has partnered with FitrWoman.
 The FitrWoman app provides a place for female athletes to track their menstrual cycle while also having access to training and nutrition advice tailored to menstrual cycle hormonal changes.
 You can sync your Strava with the FitrWoman app so you’ll be able to track your activities and menstrual cycle on the same screen making it easy to see the impact your training is having on your periods (and vice versa).

-Tracking doesn’t suddenly make it easy to talk openly about periods, or celebrate them in all their inconvenience, but it starts to reframe the menstrual cycle as another training metric.
-It can help you learn when you’ve asked too much of your body, or explain why you feel so tired or lethargic, And It can help you stay accountable to yourself if you’re missing periods.
+Tracking doesn’t suddenly make it easy to talk openly about periods or celebrate them in all their inconvenience, but it starts to reframe the menstrual cycle as another training metric.
+It can help you learn when you’ve asked too much of your body, or explain why you feel so tired or lethargic, and it can help you stay accountable to yourself if you’re missing periods.
 Because periods matter.
 Period.
 They matter more than miles and PB’s, more than having abs or toned thighs, because they keep us strong and durable and able to do the sports we love.
 And what could be more important than that?

 *14,184 Strava athletes completed the study, led by Dr. Georgie Bruinvels from St Mary’s University, co-creator of the FitrWoman App.
 Survey respondents were members of Strava from the UK, Ireland, USA, Brazil, France, Spain, and Germany.